Skip to the content.

 3. Select Room Target from a range of options including flat, ASH target, Harman target, and more.
 This will influence the overall balance of low and high frequencies.
 Flat is recommended if using headphone correction from other sources such as AutoEq.
 Variations of below targets with flat mid and high frequencies are also provided.

 4. Select Headphone Compensation from below options.
 The selected option should match the listener’s headphone type.
 High strength is selected by default.
-Reduce to low strength if sound localisation or timbre is compromised.
+Reduce to low strength or None if sound localisation or timbre is compromised.

 • In-Ear Headphones, high strength